The Natural background for South American seafaring

-On the other side, to use balsa wood for traverses, could be a good idea - because balsa traverses at least offer extra buoyancy, if the main trunks go down.
+On the other side, to use balsa wood for traverses, could be an alternative idea - because balsa traverses at least offer extra buoyancy, if the main trunks go down.
 Heyerdahl did so - but the old people seems not to have done so.

 As said: How the south americans cut down their trees and worked the material, that we still don't know.

 Wood for Masts